cdrovandi/Likelihood-Free-Population-Calibration/README.md

 - mixture example: start with run_sl.m
 - growth example: start with run.m
+- internalisation example: This example is taken from a previous paper (Browning et al 2021) where we originally applied our method.
-- internalisation example: Calls code available at https://github.com/ap-browning/internalisation (run from the root directory).
+                           Calls code available at https://github.com/ap-browning/internalisation (run from the root directory).
                            The file InternalisationPredictive.jl then produces more results.

 Some files to facilitate the visualisation of the results have been obtained from freely available sources: